How to: Add a Proxy Module to a Remote Execute

 What Is a Proxy Module?

-A Proxy module sits between your Front-End module and your Remote Execute, or API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
-APIs act as the connective tissue between products and services. (application programming interface) module.
+A Proxy module sits between your Front-End module and your Remote Execute, or API (application programming interface) module.
 Passing data through a Proxy module force-validates the Front-End module's data after submission.
 By force-validating, you ensure the data maintains its original form without manipulation.

-This how-to guide assumes you have a Front-End module that collects the name, phone number, and email address of your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product., with Property IDs of name, phone, and email, respectively.
+This how-to guide assumes you have a Front-End module that collects the name, phone number, and email address of your end-user, with Property IDs of name, phone, and email, respectively.
 Then, an API module to pass the data.
 To ensure security, you'll add a Proxy module with the same name, phone number, and email address fields as your Front-End module.
 The only difference is that your Proxy module keeps all these fields hidden.

 To begin, you need the following modules already configured: